 A slant load horse trailer usually has four sides that slope inwards to allow easier entry and exit of the horses.
 It also typically has an interior stall partitioned into three sections; two side-by-side stalls for two horses and one center section with small access doors where the third horse goes.
 The slanted walls in a slant load trailer provide more headspace than standard box trailer designs, making it a more comfortable ride for the animals.
 However, more and more horse owners are disputing this common perception about slant load trailers.
 Slant load trailers are used extensively by event riders, endurance races, and even recreational riders and owners who want to travel closely with their horses.

 Horse Trailer Materials

-Horse trailers are costly because they have to be built to withstand long trips over rough terrain without causing any harm to the horses inside.
+Horse trailers are costly because they have to be built to withstand long overnight trips over rough terrain without causing any harm to the horses inside.
 Axles must be heavy-duty, the exterior must be sturdy, roof must be lined and insulated, and the structure must be sound, all of which add up in price.
 The materials the structure is made of are crucial, with aluminum and steel being the two most common options, both with pros and cons.